 The minute you hear the word “cancer” or “tumor”, the first thing you want to know is the truth about mast cell tumor dog life expectancy.
-That’s normal.
-It’s also normal to have a ton of questions and to be a little afraid.

 Life expectancy has a lot to do with how early the dog tumor was found and removed.
 When dog tumors are caught early and surgically removed, your dog could have many more years to enjoy with you.

 Whether you’re human or canine, a dog tumor diagnosis is frightening.
 While mast cell tumor dog life expectancy depends on the stage and grade of the tumor found, there are treatment options.

 The options you choose depend on a few things; including (but not limited to):

 Your financial situation

 Whether the mast cell tumor has moved into the lymph nodes or beyond

 There’s No Easy Answer to Mast Cell Tumor Dog Life Expectancy.

 The only one who can inform you of your dog’s prognosis is the veterinarian.

 There have been cases where mast cell tumors have been removed with clean margins (no cancer cells left behind) and it’s important to remember that an article like this speaks in general terms.
 Your dog is unique and will have specific needs.